Greenheart/greenheart.github.io/README.md

 echo "src/content/posts/_*" >> .git/info/exclude
 ```

-This will include the draft posts during local development, but not instruct Git to ignore these files as long as they include the filenames start with `_`.
+This will include the draft posts during local development, but instruct Git to ignore these filenames starting with `_`.

 To publish a draft post, just rename the file and remove the `_` prefix.
 Then both the production build will include the file, and Git will let make it available to stage and commit.